Food Stories

 1. Exhibition concept & interpretation

 I led the exhibition’s design and interpretation, developing a narrative rooted in everyday experience rather than a chronological food history.
 The focus on shared memories—meals, words, and rituals—created an informal, welcoming atmosphere.
-I researched the stories, curated the objects, and wrote all interpretive text, balancing academic research with an accessible, conversational tone.
+I researched the stories, curated the objects, and wrote interpretive text, balancing academic research with an accessible, conversational tone.

 2. Branding & visual identity